All Episodes

 Yeah.

-Um give it give you a little bit of context.
+Give you a little bit of context.

 I'm a retired military officer.

-That was the army.
+That was the Army.

-Wait, oh in the nineties, you said.
+Oh, in the 90s, you said.

 So you're talking about Bill Clinton.

-Let's name names here.
+Let's name names.

-They cut the army.
+They cut the Army.

 So everyone that was in power in those times, as far as I'm concerned, should answer for this about why these guys are having to go back over there two and three times.